Attic Insulation Services

 - Make sure insulation doesn't block soffit vents to allow for attic ventilation.

 - Check the attic ceiling for water stains or marks.
 They indicate roof leaks or lack of ventilation.
 Make repairs before you insulate.
 Wet insulation is ineffective and can damage your home.

 - Make sure you install insulation and seal around your attic access if it's located in a conditioned part of the house.

 - You'll want to properly insulate and air seal any knee walls — vertical walls with attic space directly behind them — in your home as well.

 - Finally, if you're building a new house or even just doing renovations, make sure any attic decking, which provides additional storage space or a platform for an HVAC unit or hot water tank, is raised above the ceiling joists to make sure the insulation is an appropriate depth.
 A good rule of thumb for checking insulation depth, as well, is to make sure the insulation is at least to the joists.
 The decking then should be installed securely to the top of the raised lumber after the insulation has been installed.

 The wildlife animal is gone, but there is still work to be done.
 Homeowners often think that after the animal has been removed, the problem is solved.
 The fact remains that there can still be extensive damage to your home.

 Ask our Wildlife Management Specialists to inspect your attic and treat for these critters after your wildlife animal has been removed.
-If you're worried about pesticide use inside your home, make sure you request our botanical pest control, Eco-Wise, and feel 100% comfortable in the products being used under your roof.

 You still have to consider the mess the animal will leave behind in your attic.
 You don't want that accumulation of waste above you when you're sleeping.
 Raccoons are infamous for using a single spot in your home as a bathroom and utilizing a separate space as their living area.